MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5937.md

 ms.search.form: Report_5937_Primary
 ms.date: 11/2/2024
 ms.service: dynamics-365-business-central
-# ms.custom:
+ms.custom:
-#  - ai-gen-docs-bap
+  - ai-gen-docs-bap
-#  - ai-seo-date: 10/23/2024
+ai-seo-date: 10/23/2024
-# ai.usage: ai-assisted
+ai.usage: ai-assisted
 ---

 # Service Items Out of Warranty (report)

 The **Service Items Out of Warranty** report shows a list of service items that are out of warranty.

-The report displays information such as warranty end dates, serial numbers, number of active contracts, items description, and names of customers.
+The report displays information such as:

+- Warranty end dates
+- Serial numbers
+- Number of active contracts
+- Item description
+- Customer names

 ## Use cases